huggingface/diffusers/docs/source/en/using-diffusers/tips.md

 Display an image after each generation step by using a [callback](../using-diffusers/callback) to access and manipulate the latents after each step and convert them into an image.

-1. Use the function below to convert the SDXL latents (4 channels) to RGB tensors (3 channels) as explained in the [Explaining the SDXL latent space](https://huggingface.co/blog/TimothyAlexisVass/explaining-the-sdxl-latent-space) blog post:
+1. Use the function below to convert the SDXL latents (4 channels) to RGB tensors (3 channels) as explained in the [Explaining the SDXL latent space](https://huggingface.co/blog/TimothyAlexisVass/explaining-the-sdxl-latent-space) blog post.

+> [!TIP]
+> The latent space is compressed to 128x128 so the images are also 128x128 which is useful for a quick preview.

 ```py
 def latents_to_rgb(latents):